baguseri054/baguseri054/README.md

 # Hi there, I'm Eri 👋

-I'm **I Gusti Bagus Eri Widura**, an Information Technology student at **Udayana University**, driven by curiosity and the spirit of becoming 1% better each day.
+-An Information Technology student at **Udayana University**, driven by curiosity and the spirit of becoming 1% better each day.
 I’m passionate about leadership, collaboration, and continuous learning — both in tech and organizational experiences.
 Open to opportunities that strive together grow and make an impact 💡

 ## 🌐 Connect with Me